 This is now the song, after all those years, where I can say: This is their best!
 I've been waiting so long for a song like this.

-Jesus, I've been waiting heavy metal for over 30 years (Maiden, The Big Four etc) but this song is definitely the best thing I have ever heard!
-So complex but very compact st the same time.
-Phenomenal lyrics, great drumming by Mike Portnoy, great harmonies - just true masterpiece.
-DT would be my favourite band ever having more things like this in their catalogue.
+Jesus, I've been into heavy metal for over 30 years (Maiden, The Big Four, etc.), but this song is definitely the best thing I have ever heard!
+So complex but very compact at the same time.
+Phenomenal lyrics, great drumming by Mike Portnoy, great harmonies - just a true masterpiece.
+DT would be my favorite band ever if they had more things like this in their catalogue.

 A brutal assault from Dream Theater.
 It's a complete contrast to the rest of Octavarium, which is rather mellow in comparison.
 This is probably their heaviest song since The Glass Prison.
 It's very Portnoy-driven, and here, he makes excellent use of those two kick pedals he's armed himself with.

-I thought this song was just ok, until I tried playing the intro on guitar which took me 2 hours to learn and now respect the song much more.
-Its not a "perfect song" but is one of the more interesting while not requiring to listen as closely as Metroplis or Octavarium which makes it the best.
+I thought this song was just okay until I tried playing the intro on guitar, which took me 2 hours to learn.
+Now I respect the song much more.
+It's not a "perfect song," but it is one of the more interesting ones, without requiring you to listen as closely as "Metropolis" or "Octavarium," which makes it the best.

-I just read a review in classic rock magazine in 2001 which told of dream theaters style, within 3 months I had the full back catalog plus 2 of the bootleg series.
-I despise comments like just because of guitar hero.
-It doesn't matter how you hear the music just as long as you do and you enjoy.
-I also only heard of my chemical romance because of guitar hero and subsequently bought 2 albums.
-I would still put this song at number 1 in the list even if my personal favourite is under a glass moon, because it will easy anyone reading this into the musical masterpiece that is dream theater.
+I just read a review in Classic Rock Magazine in 2001, which told of Dream Theater's style.
+Within three months, I had the full back catalog plus two of the bootleg series.
+I despise comments like just because of Guitar Hero.
+It doesn't matter how you hear the music just as long as you do and you enjoy it.
+I also only heard of My Chemical Romance because of Guitar Hero and subsequently bought two albums.
+I would still put this song at number one on the list, even if my personal favorite is Under a Glass Moon, because it will easily lead anyone reading this into the musical masterpiece that is Dream Theater.

 Pull Me Under for the win!

 My favorite Dream Theater song of all time!
-The main reason is because it's arguably their heaviest song, and the heaviness goes on for 14 minutes!
-Love the lyrics, not only to this song, but to the ENTIRE 12-STEP SUITE!
-I don't know how it's only at #10, deserves a top 3 spot for sure.
+The main reason is that it's arguably their heaviest song, and the heaviness goes on for 14 minutes!
+I love the lyrics, not only to this song but to the ENTIRE 12-STEP SUITE!
+I don't know how it's only at #10.
+It deserves a top-3 spot for sure.

-After hearing this song, you will not find a single DT song better than this one.
-What I love about Dream Theater is that they are fantastic musicians, these 5 guys are musical masterminds, and they show their skills, and their skills are top-notch.
+After hearing this song, you will not find a single Dream Theater song better than this one.
+What I love about Dream Theater is that they are fantastic musicians.
+These five guys are musical masterminds, and they show off their skills, which are top-notch.
 Dream Theater definitely showcased their talents in this one!